 Equinox

-Equinox is an upcoming Netflix mini-series that is cut from a similar cloth to Stranger Things or Dark, subtracting the 80s nostalgia and adding some Nordic flair.
+/Equinox is an upcoming Netflix mini-series that is cut from a similar cloth to Stranger Things or Dark, subtracting the 80s nostalgia and adding some Nordic flair.
 The tagline—“there’s another reality behind the one we’re living in”—is certainly evocative of the aforementioned series.
 With Tea Lindeburg directing, it promises to be a bit more subtle, with the trailer’s sound design confirming that.

 Sonically at least, the trailer reminds us of another Netflix exclusive, Charlie Kaufman’s I’m Thinking of Ending Things, in the sense of taking ordinary sounds and rendering them in a vaguely musical and undeniably disturbing way.
 Right away, we’re squarely focused on the voice of Astrid (Danica Curcic) as she works on a call-in radio show.
 Suddenly, a caller informs Astrid of the aforementioned “other reality,” and the audioviewer becomes aware that the low fidelity, intermittently crackling voice may not just be the result of a telephone system, but some kind of ghostly, inter-dimensional distance instead.